-Council will conduct a competitive neutrality assessment of it's services on a rolling basis.
-To date, no services have been identified as being a significant business activity where Council has a significant net competitive advantage over the private sector.
-As such no competitive neutrality adjustments have been required to be implemented to increase user fees.
+Council will conduct a competitive neutrality assessment of its services on a rolling basis.
+To date, no services have been identified as being a significant business activity where Council has a significant net competitive

 4.4 Fee & Charge Principles

 Council has developed a range of principles to determine the level of fees and charges to be applied to each service.
 Fees and charges will be reviewed on an annual basis in line with these principles: